 The final blow to the Ohio & Erie Canal was the Great Flood of 1913.
 The devastating flood swept houses away, twisted railroad tracks, and drowned shops.
 The building that today is the Canal Visitor Center was under so much muddy water that dirt ended up in its rafters.
 The flood also ruined the canal.
 It washed out banks.
 Locks were dynamited to release the floodwaters.
 The damage was too expensive to fix, ending the canal era in the Cuyahoga Valley.

 While the canal is gone, its important legacy lives on thanks to Cuyahoga Valley National Park (CVNP) and other organizations.
 The Ohio & Erie Canalway is a national heritage area that includes CVNP.
 Its boundaries stretch from Cleveland, through Akron and Canton, to New Philadephia.
 The Cuyahoga Valley Scenic Railroad and the Ohio & Erie Canalway Byway are important features.
 CVNP sightseers are also visiting the Ohio & Erie Canalway when they bike along the Towpath Trail, stop and see the ruins of old locks and other canal structures, and tour the park’s canal-era buildings.

-Boston Store Visitor Center is a restored 1836 warehouse building where you can see canal boat-building exhibits.
-The park’s Canal Visitor Center was once a tavern, a general store, and a residence.
+The park’s Canal Exploration Center was once a tavern, a general store, and a residence.
 Today it has displays about life along the canal.
-Outside the Canal Visitor Center is a restored canal lock where 21st century citizens can learn a bit about 19th-century canal technology and history.
+Outside the Canal Exploration Center is a restored canal lock where 21st century citizens can learn a bit about 19th-century canal technology and history.